 The Agency representative is to, at all times, have access to work when it is in progress.

 The Agency shall recognize the following unpaid holidays during the contract term.
-The Contractor shall not be responsible for having any personnel in the facility on these holidays: New Year's Eve, New Year's Day, Martin Luther King Day, Mardi Gras Day, Good Friday, Independence Day, Labor Day, Thanksgiving Day and Day After, and Christmas Eve and Day.
+The Contractor shall not be responsible for having any personnel in the facility on these holidays: New Year's Eve, New Year's Day, Martin Luther King Day, Mardi Gras Day, Good Friday, Juneteenth, Independence Day, Labor Day, Thanksgiving Day and Day After, and Christmas Eve and Day.

 The Contractor is responsible for cleaning and servicing all interior space of the above buildings with the following exceptions, which will be the responsibility of the Agency personnel to maintain: